martinagvilas/fsk-multimodal/README.md

 You will be prompted for a password to download the THINGS dataset.
 Read the usage terms and retrieve this password [here](https://osf.io/srv7t).

-{TODO: Explain annotations files and give credits}

-4. Download the semantic feature norms dataset from McRae 2005 using [this link](https://sites.google.com/site/kenmcraelab/norms-data).
+3. Download the semantic feature norms dataset from McRae 2005 using [this link](https://sites.google.com/site/kenmcraelab/norms-data).

-{TODO: how to ensure the availability of these files}
-{TODO: how to rename the relevant file}

 ## 2. Install software